paosch/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

 # Paola Schiaffino
 After two language degrees and more than ten years of working as a professional translator, I plunged into coding.
 I am now a full-stack junior software developer.
-I needed a new and challenging career and I am positive that coding will give me the opportunity to create exciting things.
+I needed a new and intellectually-challenging career and I know that coding will give me the opportunity to create exciting things.

 I have just finished my course at Makers Academy and I am now looking for a role where I can expand my programming skills and knowledge.
 I would like to work in a diverse and international environment with the support of people who follow the best coding practices.